-- Apply linear regression to model a response variable in terms of a single or multiple variables
+- Apply general linear models to model a response variable in terms of a single or multiple variables.

 - Assess model validity by checking model assumptions.

-- Assess model fitness by comparing the results produced by the model with your data.
+- Evaluate model fitness by comparing the results produced by the model with your data.

 Dates & Booking Information